coffee makers icon

 Average Rating

 Not everyone can, or needs to, spend a lot of money to get an enjoyable espresso machine.
-The DeLonghi Stilosa manual espresso machine is great for casual coffee drinkers who just want a cappuccino or latte at home.
-In fact, my parents have one and they love the coffee from it.
+The DeLonghi Stilosa is great for casual coffee drinkers who just want a cappuccino or latte at home.
+My parents have this machine, and they love the coffee from it.

-Paired with a decent coffee grinder, you’ll get many delicious coffees from the Stilosa for years to come.
+If you pair this machine with a decent coffee grinder and fresh beans, you’ll get many delicious coffees from the Stilosa for years to come.

 Psst… Are you looking for a bargain espresso machine?
 Check out our top picks around $100 – you’ll spot the DeLonghi Stilosa on there too: